 Grand.
 It was a very interesting and impressive performance.

-Blues sensation Murali Coryell created a sensation on the Blues Stage at the San Jose Jazz Festival.
-The house was "rockin" to Murali's blues that range from soulful to seriously rockin.
-Murali was playing through a 50W 1x15 reverb combo, but he uses a Club 30W 2x10 as well.
+R&B and Blues sensation Murali Coryell on the Blues Stage at the San Jose Summerfest.
+The house was "groovin" to Murali's blues with a R&B flavor.
+Murali was playing through a 50W 1x15 reverb combo.
 Murali was kind enough to make a special announcement to the crowd that Club Amplifiers was delivering his tone.
-He has a great voice and great guitar stylings.
-Murali learned about Club Amps when he performed in the documentary "Earthquake at Yoshi's-a Retrospective" with his father Larry Coryell.
-See below.

 Larry Coryell during the multi-performance documentary "Earthquake at Yoshi's-a Retrospective".
 Larry is playing through a 60W 1x15 Club Combo